localstack/docs/content/en/developer-guide/parity-testing.md

 Transformers should bring AWS response in a comparable form by replacing any request-specific parameters.

-Replacements require thoughtful handling, so important information is not lost in translation.
+Replacements require thoughtful handling so that important information is not lost in translation.

 The `snapshot` fixture uses some basic transformations by default, including: